xinli0928/COVID-Xray/README.md

 Snapshots Dataset
 ------
-To create a noisy snapshot data set, we first display the original CXR image on a PC screen and then use Microsoft Office Lens to scan and save the snapshot.
+To create a noisy snapshot dataset, we first display the original CXR image on a PC screen and then use Microsoft Office Lens to scan and save the snapshot.
 Noisy snapshots will be converted to 8-bit gray-scale images.
 Each clean
 CXR image from CXR image dataset has a noisy snapshot counterpart, Here is one example:
 <p><img src="readme/data_generation.PNG" alt="test" height="200"></p>